0. The Fool

 Sometimes The Fool may be pointing to a new thing after a completion, so check out The Fool 22 which is an extra card in some decks, and I’ve written about it here for the Linescape Tarot.

-Keywords: New beginnings, openness, exploration, uncertainty, transition, responsiveness, a new cycle, spontaneity
+Keywords: New beginnings, openness, exploration, uncertainty, transition, responsiveness, a new cycle, spontaneity, courage to break through structure, psycho-spiritual flexibility

-Translation: You are at the beginning of something.
-Stay present, take the next step, and allow the process to inform the path.
+Translation: You’re at the beginning of something.
+Stay present, take the next step, allow the process to inform the path, and be willing to challenge rules that no longer serve your growth.

 Reversed

-Keywords: Avoidance, impulsiveness, resistance to change, poor planning, inexperience
+Keywords: Avoidance, impulsiveness, resistance to change, poor planning, inexperience, fear of breaking structure, rigidity

 ii.
 Illus-traits